-- Review the protection order before you leave the courthouse.
+- Review the order carefully before you leave the courthouse.
 If something is wrong or missing, ask the clerk to correct the order before you leave.

-- Obtain several copies of the protection order.
+- Make several copies of the restraining order as soon as possible.

-- Give a copy to the security guard or person at the front desk where you live and/or work along with a photo of the abuser.
+- Give a copy to the security guard or person at the front desk where you live and/or work along with a picture of the abuser.

 - Give a copy of the order to anyone who is named in and protected by the order.